 Jit, the eldest of the 4 brothers, has 2 children and lives and works in agriculture in Singla.
 He supports Som in his projects in Singla.

 Bir Bahadur is married.
-He has a daughter.
+He has a daughter and a son.
 He lives and works near Thankot.

 Suk Bahadur graduated from the Military Academy in India and is deployed in the Nepalese Army in India.
 On his home leave he visits the mountain village Singla and visits Thankot.